 Teeth and Gum Care

 You can practice good oral hygiene by always brushing your teeth at least twice a day with a fluoride toothpaste, flossing once a day, replacing your toothbrush every three to four months, and by eating a well-balanced diet.
 And don’t forget to schedule regular check-ups with your dentist to keep that healthy smile.
+If you notice unexpected pain or discomfort when eating or drinking hot or cold food and drinks, or when you breathe through your mouth, you may be experiencing symptoms of sensitive teeth.
+There are toothpaste products available to help manage tooth sensitivity, but it’s important to get to the root of the problem – especially if it lasts more than a few weeks.
 Detecting and treating problems with your gums, teeth and mouth early can ensure a lifetime of good oral health.

 Teeth and Gum Treatments

 Did you know that both toothpaste and mouthwash are over-the-counter (OTC) medicines?
 Brushing, flossing, and regular dental cleanings should be a key part of your healthcare regimen.
 Poor oral or dental hygiene can cause cavities and gingivitis and has been linked to other health conditions.

 When it comes to choosing the best toothpaste for you, it’s important to consider your unique oral health needs.
 Despite the many types of toothpaste that are available, there are some OTC ingredients common to most varieties.

 When looking for a way to freshen your breath, there are plenty of mouthwashes to choose from.
 However, mouthwash doesn’t just cover up bad breath, it’s also important to maintaining healthy teeth and gums.
 While effective brushing and flossing unbind bacteria and plaque from the surface of your teeth, rinsing afterward is important to make sure that bacteria leaves your mouth for good.